Have personal reasons why you want to work for certain companies and why you want to pursue a career in this sector.

 - The APC is a key milestone in the road to becoming a chartered surveyor.
 Learn more about what’s involved with the APC here.

 For example, if you are applying to an agency role, you could show that you are aware of the amount of negotiation involved in this, calling upon your own experiences of negotiation to prove you are suited to such a career.
 This experience could be from a part-time job, or as part of a role on a society committee, or even from negotiating rents with your student landlord or a discount on your insurance premiums would show that you have what it takes.

 3. Make a connection between you and the graduate employer

 You should also think about the questions you are asking.
-Whether it’s while networking, at a careers fair, during an internship or at an assessment centre, asking questions about a firm’s culture and practices will impress recruiters and professionals – it shows you are actively considering working there and have a genuine interest in the actual day-to-day of working life, and that you’re not just thinking about how much money you could earn, for instance.
+Whether it’s while networking, at a virtual careers fair, during an internship or at an assessment centre, asking thoughtful questions about a firm’s culture and practices will impress recruiters.
+It shows that you are actively considering working there and have a genuine interest in the actual day-to-day of working life, and that you’re not just thinking about how much money you could earn, for instance.

 The trick is to avoid asking about something that can be easily found out on the firm's website and build on the information you already have.
 You might not want to ask about their APC pass rate if the firm promotes it in their graduate brochure, for example.
 However, you could ask your intern manager whether they are an APC mentor or what support they found most useful from their mentor while undergoing the qualifying process.